datatrail-jhu/05_R/manuscript/04_lists.md

 ### Subsetting lists

 It is often the case that we want to work with part of the information in an object, but not all of it.
 As alluded to in the previous section, we can subset lists using double square bracket or dollar sign notation.
 Because data frames are a special type of list, data frames can also be subset using double bracket or dollar sign notation.
+In addition to double bracket and dollar sign notation, we will cover single bracket notation for subsetting, and we will discuss the differences between these approaches.

 #### Double square brackets